beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 ## Testing your environment

-You can test that you have successfully created a new environment by activating it using:
+Test that you have successfully created a new environment by entering the below.
+If correctly installed, this will activate the new environment:

 ```conda
 conda activate my_env